-Speaking of online video, let me share with you a video that actually had me pulling out my wallet.
+Speaking of online video, let me share with you a video that actually had me pulling out my wallet last week.

-On a recent trip to Costa Rica my family and I decided to head down to the Pacific coast for a day trip.
+My family and I live near the capital of Costa Rica, San Jose.
+But we decided to head down to the Pacific coast for a day trip.
 There are a ton of wildlife tours in the area, and we were having trouble picking which activity we wanted to do… that is until we saw the video for Jose’s Crocodile Tour.
 You can check out the whole video here: http://www.crocodilerivertour.com/.

 Why Make Online Videos?